vvss12300/learn_in_2_hours_typescript/README.md

 - Interfaces
 	- An interface declaration is another way to name an object type
-	- Type Alias and interfaces are very similar, and in many cases you can choose between them freely.
-Almost all features of an interface are available in type, the key distinction is that a type cannot be extended to add new properties vs an interface which is always extendable.
+	- Type Alias and interfaces are very similar, and in many cases, you can choose between them freely.
+Almost all features of an interface are available in type, the key distinction is that a type cannot be extended to add new properties vs an interface is always extendable.

 ```javascript
 // Create an interface person